 On the threads front, I was short a soft-shell for my last trip.
 After deep thought (about 30 seconds) it was obvious I needed another Cloudveil Serendipity.
 Honestly, I can’t get away from how beautiful the Cloudveil Serendipity is: simple, trim fitting, made with the latest high-tech fabrics.
 I reviewed the Serendipity ages ago, and everything I said still stands.
 And this for Jason Blevins: I couldn’t find anything to modify on the Serendipity — shucks!

 And the latest in our eternal quest for lighter packs:

-I’m not a big fan of down jackets (they’re at their worst when you really need them, such as during an emergency bivouac in a snow cave.)
+Here at WildSnow.com we are not big on down jackets (they’re at their worst when you really need them, such as during an emergency bivouac in a snow cave.)
 But down does have its place.
 For moderate day trips when you’re close to civilization or certain about the weather, you can trim pounds in one step by using minimal upper clothing layers, but carrying a down “puff” jacket for cold mornings and crisp summits.
 The best of such jackets need to be simple.
 No hood, no fancy cuffs, thin fabric, few pockets.
 Cloudveil, Mountain Hardware, North Face and Marmot all make jackets that somewhat fit the bill.
 My choice was a Cloudveil Inversion, but anything simple and basic will work.